nkaaf/AnnotationProcessor/README.md

 }
 ```

-You have to add the dependency as Annotation Path in maven-compiler-plugin.
+You need to add the dependency as an annotation path in maven-compiler-plugin.

 ```xml
 <pluin>